Arksine/moonraker/docs/configuration.md

 command to set the currently tracked spool ID to `1`, and the `CLEAR_ACTIVE_SPOOL` to clear spool tracking (useful when unloading filament for example).

+#### Sending spool info to Klipper

+When changing the spool id, spoolman will fetch info about the spool from Spoolman and it can send that info to Klipper.

+Moonraker does that by running gcode like this:
+"`_SPOOLMAN_SET_FIELD_name VALUE=val`".
+where name is the field's name.
+For nestled fields, the names are separated by '_'.

+Ie if the spool has a filament id of 2, it will run:
+`_SPOOLMAN_SET_FIELD_filament_id VALUE=2`.

+When the spool id is cleared, it will run:
+`_SPOOLMAN_CLEAR_FIELDS`.

 ## Include directives

 It is possible to include configuration from other files via include